Intiser/WrittenTestBongo/Answer3/answer3.md

 Also I am assuming that the video is already loaded to the videoPlayer.

-So if someone pressed or touched the play button I will execute this method:
+So if someone pressed or touched the play button I will execute the method given below.

 ```
 void playButtonPressed(){